ShutongJIN/turtlebot4landmark/README.md

 $$p(x_{1:t}|u_{1:t},z_{1:t})p(m|x_{1:t},z_{1:t})$$
 In this way, the SLAM problem is reduced to two problems.
 Among them, the map construction of the known robot pose is a simple problem, so the estimation of the robot pose is a key issue.

 In _GmappingSLAM_, it uses particle filtering to estimate the pose of the robot and build a map for each particle.
-Therefore, each particle contains the robot's trajectory and the corresponding environment map.
-Here we use Bayesian formula to simplify the calculation of pose.
+Therefore, each particle contains the robot's trajectory and the corresponding environment map and uses Bayesian formula to simplify the calculation of pose.
 (The specific derivation is quite complicated, here I only explain the results)
 $$p(x_{1:t}|u_{1:t},z_{1:t}) = {\eta}p(z_{t}|x_{t})p(x_{t}|x_{t-1},u_{t})p(x_{1:t-1}|u_{1:t-1},z_{1:t-1})$$
 where using $p(x_{1:t-1}|u_{1:t-1},z_{1:t-1})$ to represent the robot trajectory at the previous moment, $p(x_{t}|x_{t-1},u_{t})$ is the kinematic model for propagation so that we can obtain the predicted trajectory of each particle.
 For each particle after propagation, the observation model $p(z_{t}|x_{t})$ is used for weight calculation and normalization, so that the robot trajectory at that moment is obtained.